pharmai/plip/README.md

 Visit our PLIP Web Server on http://projects.biotec.tu-dresden.de/plip-web

 ## Contact Me
-Feature requests, bugs, want to use in project ...
+Do you have feature requests, found a bug or want to use `PLIP` in your project?
-Questions or comments about `PLIP`?
 Write me an email to sebastian.salentin (at) biotec.tu-dresden.de

 ## License Information
 PLIP is published under the Apache License.
 For more information, please read the LICENSE.txt file.